-The effects of using mechanized equipment and manually working in and along the Neal Creek are consistent with the analysis in Section 3.3.4 of the Programmatic EA ("Wetlands and Floodplains").
-Section 3.3.4.3 of the Programmatic EA ("Effects Conclusion for the Proposed Action on Wetlands and Floodplains") describes overall low impacts to wetlands and floodplains after considering short-term adverse effects and beneficial long-term effects.
+The effects of using mechanized equipment and manually working in and along Neal Creek and West Fork Neal Creek are consistent with the analysis in Section 3.3.4 of the Programmatic EA ("Wetlands and Floodplains").
+Section 3.3.4.3 of the Programmatic EA ("Effects Conclusion for the Proposed Action on

+Wetlands and Floodplains") describes overall low impacts to wetlands and floodplains after considering short-term adverse effects and beneficial long-term effects.